mmiz02/eportfolio/exec-summary.md

 To write an executive summary on the design and build of the database system proposed for managing global clinical trial data in the team report of Unit 6.
 Unlike the team project which was a collaborative technical exercise, this summary presents an individual analysis which proposed the database solution in a concise, user-friendly format.

 ## Overview
-The proposed system supports a global clinical trials organisation which manages sensitive data, including patien demographics, medical images, and trial outcomes.
+The proposed system supports a global clinical trials organisation which manages sensitive data, including patient demographics, medical images, and trial outcomes.
 It must comply with GDPR (European Union, 2016) and other global standards to ensure traceability, transparency, and protection of patient rights.

 The key requirements were:
-- **Security** - encryption, pseudonymisation, and auditability
+- **Security** - encryption, pseudonymisation, and auditability,
-- **Scalability** - capable of handling large data volumes with mixed formats from global sources, which will probably grow in future
+- **Scalability** - capable of handling large data volumes with mixed formats from global sources, which will probably grow in future,
-- **Compliance** - meeting strict GDPR and regulatory standards
+- **Compliance** - meeting strict GDPR and regulatory standards,
-- **Usability** - allowing authorised stakeholders secure and validated access to data
+- **Usability** - allowing authorised stakeholders secure and validated access to data.

 ## Data Management Pipeline
 The project followed a structured pipeline to safeguard data integrity, minimise error, and ensure regulatory compliance (Figure 1).